Rihanna takes legal action against Topshop for using her image on T-shirts

 But the store argues Rihanna is seeking legal recognition for a flawed assumption that “only a celebrity or her successors may ever market, or license the marketing, of her own character.”

-Geoffrey Hobbs QC, for Topshop, said that as Topshop purchased a licence to use the image from the photographer who took it, they were fully entitled to sell the T-shirt, according to the BBC.
+Geoffrey Hobbs QC, for Topshop, said that as Topshop purchased a licence to use the image from the photographer who took it, they were fully entitled to sell the T-shirt, the BBC reports.

 “We resist the claim on two main bases; first, this is, in substance and reality, an impermissible attempt by Rihanna to establish an image reproduction right in the UK.
 There is no such right.